 Besides, experts recommend increasing SIP amounts when you invest in mutual funds along with a rise in your income.
 This can help beat inflation.

 If you continue with a flat SIP amount, the corpus amount of your mutual funds’ investment may not be adequate to achieve your long-term goals.
 Changed expectations can only be met with higher investments which are in sync with your investment goals.
 Ideally, you should continue with SIPs inequities for ten years or longer to reap the maximum benefit of compounding.
+You can use a SIP Calculator to calculate the returns you would earn on your SIP investments and also tells you how much you would need to invest every month to earn a target corpus.

 Thus, even though the mutual fund market may undergo fluctuations, it is advisable not to discontinue your investments through SIP.
 Moreover, you could increase the SIP to match your revenue hikes to earn inflation-adjusted returns in the long run.
 If you are a new investor, you can read about what is a mutual fund and SIP finance before you get started.
 This can build confidence and help you understand the mutual fund market much better.